SARS

 Rap music traditionally challenges authority and power.
 In 1988, the American rap group N.W.A released the seminal record 'Fuck tha police'.
 From here on, the likes of 2Pac to JAY-Z (listen to '99 Problems') would speak bluntly on the hate-hate relationship between African Americans the police.

-The illegal shooting of young black men (and women) has done little to erase the notion that the police in America have it in for blacks.
+erase the notion that the police in America have it in for blacks.

 Naija rap hasn't exactly taken on the boys in black but M.I gets a special mention for his verse on the track '99 Problems' off his 2009 mixtape 'Illegal Music'